 see his Battle Report

-He led the 1st Division/VI Corps at Fredericksburg and Chancellorsville.
-In June 1863 he was promoted to MGen. of Volunteers, but this was later revoked.
-He commanded the Department of the Monongahela, and the 1st Division/XVIII Corps at Cold Harbor and Petersburg.
-He resigned his commission because of poor health in July 1864.
+He led the 1st Division/Sixth Corps at Fredericksburg and Chancellorsville and in June 1863 was promoted to Major General of Volunteers (later revoked).
+He commanded the Department of the Monongahela at Pittsburgh, PA, and then the 1st Division/Eighteenth Corps at Cold Harbor and Petersburg into 1864.
+He resigned his Volunteer and US Army commissions because of poor health on 14 July 1864.

 See more detail in his Aztec Club Bio.

 07/19/1870; Huntsville, AL; burial in Maple Hill Cemetery, Huntsville, AL